rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 ![openEtG login screen](openEtG.jpg)

-openEtG is an open source engine that is an HTML5 successor to the original [Elements the Game][Elements], featuring additional cards and balance.
-In December, 10k lines of JavaScript source were rewritten in Rust.
-Here is a small exerpt from the writeup:
+[openEtG] is an open source engine that is an HTML5 successor to the original [Elements the Game][Elements], featuring additional cards and balance.
+In December, 10k lines of JavaScript source were rewritten in Rust:

 > Overall I've been brainstorming this change for a couple years.
 So I'd already
 > shifted from a classical OOP mess with Shield/Weapon/Pillar inheriting from